At Mosaic Island Limited we are committed to safeguarding and preserving the privacy of our visitors.

 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information, how to contact us and details of the supervisory authorities in the event you have a complaint.

 Mosaic Island Ltd collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are regulated under all applicable data protection and privacy legislation in force in the UK including the General Data Protection Regulation ((EU) 2016/679) and the Data Protection Act 2018 (UK Data Protection Legislation) and we are responsible as 'controller' for the purposes of those laws.

 In the course of delivering Design & Delivery Assurance outcomes for our clients and recruiting great people for challenging and rewarding opportunities, we collect the following personal information when you provide it to us: